Born 17 June in Madrid, the second of seven children, to Vicente and Hermenia Muñoz.

 Collaborates with the Belgian architect Paul Robbrecht on A Room for a Doctor of Pain, an installation at Galería Marga Paz, Madrid, that features an actual-sized reconstruction of the waiting and surgical rooms of a Belgian doctor.
 Daughter, Lucia, is born.

-First solo museum exhibition in the United States is held at The Renaissance Society at The University of Chicago; in lieu of an exhibition catalogue, Segment, the artist’s longest essay to date, is published.
+First solo museum exhibition in the United States is held at The Renaissance Society at The University of Chicago; in lieu of an exhibition catalogue, Segment, the artist’s longest essay to be published.

 Makes first `Conversation Piece´ sculpture.
 Creates illustrations for an edition of Joseph Conrad´s An Outpost of Progress, the studies for which are exhibited in 1992 at Frith Street Gallery, London.
-Moves to Rome and rents a studio in Trastevere.
+Moves to Rome with his family and they rent a studio in Trastevere.

 Lives in Rome.
 Receives commission for two works from James Lingwood of Artangel, London : Untitled Monument (London), a temporary outdoor monument on the South Bank of the River Thames, and A Man in a Room Gambling, a series of ten five-minute sound works made in collaboration with composer Gavin Bryars and conceived for the late-night listener.
 A Man in a Room Gambling, is broadcast on public radio stations in Great Britain, Canada, Germany, Austria, and Scandinavia.
 Muñoz receives commission from Gloria Moure for the Olimpíada Cultural Barcelona ´92, for which he creates A Room Where It Always Rains, a permanently sited outdoor sculpture at the Plaça del Mar, Barcelona.
 Makes sound tape Third Ear (with critic Adrian Searle) for radio broadcast by the BBC.
 Invited by the BBC to participate in Building Sites Europe, a television series devoted to contemporary architecture in Europe, selects José Rafael Moneo’s Museo Nacional de Arte Romano in Merida to discuss on the show.
 Makes the sound tape Building for Music with Alberto Iglesias.

-Completes Two Figures for Middleheim for the Openluchtmuseum voor beeldhouwkunst Middelheim, Antwerp.
+Completes Two Figures for Middleheim, a permanent piece for the Openluchtmuseum voor beeldhouwkunst Middelheim, Antwerp.
 Makes Stuttering Piece, his first figurative sculpture to include sound.
 The sound tape Building for Music is broadcast on the radio during the 1993 exhibition Sonsbeek 93, in Arnhem, The Netherlands.

 Solo exhibition at the Irish Museum of Modern Art, Dublin, features Conversation Piece (Dublin), the artist’s largest outdoor sculpture (with twenty-two figures), and the sound piece Doors of My House; in conjunction with the exhibition, the museum later publishes Silence please!
 Stories After the Works of Juan Muñoz (1996), with short stories by John Berger, William Forsythe, Dave Hickey, Patrick McCabe, Alexandre Melo, Vik Muniz, Quico Rivas, Luc Sante, Adrian Searle, Lynne Tillman, and Marina Warner.